 Total Number of Required Parking Spaces Minimum Number of Required Accessible Parking Spaces

 12 or less 1

 13 - 100 4% of the total (1)(2)

 101 - 200 1 space plus 3% of the total (2)

 201 - 1000 2 spaces plus 2% of the total (2)

 more than 1000 11 spaces plus 1% of the total (2)

-space shall be provided.
-(2) Where more than 1 a (2.1) if an even numb number of Type A and (2.2) if an odd numbe ble parking space is required, a Type A accessible parking accessible parking space is required ber of accessible parking spaces are required, an equal d Type B accessible parking spaces must be provided; er of accessible parking spaces are required, an equal d Type B accessible parking spaces must be provided and

-the odd space may be a Type B accessible parking space.
+Where only 1 accessible parking space is required, a Type A accessible parking space shall be provided.
+Where more than 1 accessible parking space is required (2.1) if an even number of accessible parking spaces are required, an equal number of Type A and Type B accessible parking spaces must be provided; (2.2) if an odd number of accessible parking spaces are required, an equal number of Type A and Type B accessible parking spaces must be provided; (2.2) if an odd number of accessible parking spaces must be provided and number of Type A and Type B accessible parking spaces must be provided and the odd space may be a Type B accessible parking space.